 At this point, thousands of angry fans tried to get to the other big screens elsewhere in the city centre.

 At first, police allowed access down Oldham Street.
 Then a line of riot police blocked the street off.

 When aggressive riot police line up, it is highly intimidating.
 It seems to bring out aggressive and intimidating behaviour in people that way inclined.

 The worst of the trouble began when the riot police arrived.
 It stopped when the riot police left.

 RANGERS AN SINN - RANGERS AN DRASDA - RANGERS GU BRATH

 Ist schon erschreckend, wie solche Schwachköpfe bewiesene Vorfälle einfach verdrehen können.
 Und eben auch dürfen.
 Ist halt in der heutigen Zeit die große Kehrseite der ja eigentlich so unverzichtbaren Pressefreiheit.
-Sie kennt einfach keine Grenzen und sie darf ungestraft missbraucht werden.Play for the badge on the front and we will remember the name on the back
+Sie kennt einfach keine Grenzen und sie darf ungestraft missbraucht werden.Ignore The Nonsense, The Irrelevant & The Noise

 Rangers 0 Hibs 0 1950

 A title decider, The Rangers Iron curtain v the Hibs famous five ... the score was 0-0 Rangers drew the following week to clinch the league title once? more !!
 Crowd was given at 101, 000 though the amount of kids lifed over in those days would suggest the exact figure would have been far higher.